kunalmalaviya575/Human-Mood-Recognition/README.md

 # Human Mood Recognition using Deep Learning

 This project focuses on recognizing human moods from facial images using convolutional neural networks (CNNs).
-It's developed as a summer research project and demonstrates the application of transfer learning, data augmentation, and model fusion to improve classification accuracy.
+It's developed as a summer research project and demonstrates the application of transfer learning, data augmentation, and various CNN architectures.

 ---